Control system security: Development of Control System Security

-In the past, industrial control systems (ICS) were kept separate from external networks and utilized vendor produced hardware and software, This set up was referred to as an air gap, and produced a false sense of security as people believed that the systems were safe from external attacks.
+In the past, industrial control systems (ICS) were kept separate from external networks and utilized vendor produced hardware and software, this set up was referred to as an air gap, and produced a false sense of security as people believed that the systems were safe from external attacks.
 As modern innovation progressed, companies advanced and started using technologies such as Ethernet, TCP/IP, and common commercial hardware (COTS).
 This connected the control systems called operational technology (OT) and corporate IT networks.
-This lead to shared security risks.
+This led to shared security risks.

 The 2010 Stuxnet attack was the turning point.
 Stuxnet was a powerful computer worm that infected Programmable Logic Controllers (PLCs) used in industrial machines.
 It targeted Iran's nuclear program by secretly changing how the machines were operating and displayed fake normal readings on the screens that were being monitored.
 This resulted in substantial physical damage and no one noticed it immediately.
 The attack was monumental and showed that malware was not limited to only stealing data, and could also destroy equipment.

+ICS Components and Architecture

+ICS equipment such as sensors, actuators, controllers, and SCADA servers form a layered structure.
+Data flows from field devices up to central monitoring systems.
+Because each component has a different role in controlling physical processes, attackers can target weaknesses at any layer of the structure.
+Understanding these components explains why ICS systems require individual protection that goes beyond the regular IT security measures.